Explaining UX to Kindergartners

 I figured that I might not be able to explain creating experiences with enterprise software, but I could give the little ones a lesson in the basics of user experience.
 I decided to take a page (okay, maybe pages) out of Don Norman’s book The Design of Everyday Things to aid my discussion and make it more hands-on and interesting for the class.

-Here is the primer, with some lessons for enterprise UX design sprinkled within.
+Here is the primer on how to explain UX to 5-year-olds, with some lessons for enterprise UX design sprinkled within.

 Lesson for UX designers: Make sure the products you design are useful and solve the user’s problem.
 Create solutions that don’t force users to use a workaround.
 This enables users to achieve their goals in a meaningful, productive way.